daniCodes1/Job-Portal/README.md

 # Job Portal Application

-## SQL, PHP, CSS

-A simple and efficient job portal application designed for entry-level companies with intuitive navigation and accessibility for potential applicants.
-The application uses a relational database to keep track of job listings, applications, offer letters, and interview dates in a convenient manner for the applicants.
-Additional features include the ability to update the applicant's contact details such as phone number and address.
+**Tech:** PHP · SQL (MySQL) · CSS

+A lightweight job portal for entry-level hiring workflows.
+Applicants can browse job postings and submit applications, while the system tracks key hiring entities in a relational database, including applications, interview dates, and offer letters.
+Applicants can also update contact information (like phone number, address) to keep their profile current.

+This project was inspired by my own experience navigating job applications and seeing how fragmented and complex hiring workflows can be for both applicants and companies.
+I wanted to explore how an end-to-end system can manage core hiring processes - job postings, applications, interviews, and offers - efficiently using a relational database.

+## Core Features
+- Job listings + application submission
+- Database-backed tracking for:
+  - applications
+  - interview scheduling dates
+  - offer letters
+- Applicant profile/contact updates (phone number, address)
+- Simple, accessible navigation intended for small hiring teams

+## Tech Stack
+- **Backend:** PHP
+- **Database:** MySQL (added SQL schema/scripts)
+- **Styling:** CSS